codylane/ansible-role-vagrant/README.md

 when certian varaibles are set.
 You can also specify which tasks you want to run on the command line by specifying `-t tag1,tag2`.

-(See the examples directory) for a quick examples on how to pass variables to the role to change the playbook run.
+(See the examples directory) for quick examples on how to pass variables to the role to change the playbook run.

 Dependencies